What does a Funeral Services Assistant do?

 Qualifications

-- High school diploma or equivalent required; additional education in mortuary science or related field is a plus.
+- High school diploma or equivalent required; additional education or training in funeral service or a related field is a plus.

-- Previous experience in a funeral service or similar role is preferred.
+- Previous experience in a funeral service role or related field is highly desirable.

 Is becoming a Funeral Services Assistant a good career path?